dpt/The-Great-Escape/README.md

 You can also disassemble and reassemble the game to a .TAP file which you can load into an emulator. (e.g. you can alter the game and fix 30-year-old bugs!)

-Other SkoolKit disassemblies are normally written in a one comment per line style but I've chosen to attempt to reconstruct the logic of the original code as pseudo-C-syle control structures.
+Other SkoolKit disassemblies are normally written in a one comment per line style but I've chosen to attempt to reconstruct the logic of the original code as pseudo-C-style control structures.
 I've done this to ease the conversion to C. Wise decision?
 Time will tell.

 Building the Cross-Referenced Disassembly
 -----------------------------------------